vp4t/vp4t.github.io/README.md

 # Dragon by SpaceX

 https://vp4t.github.io/
-This application was crerated with [Create React App](https://github.com/facebook/create-react-app).
+This application was created with [Create React App](https://github.com/facebook/create-react-app).

 Information about Dragons was received from the object JSON: